Schools Advocating for Fair Funding

 School districts want to meet the needs of all their students.
 When mandated services are underfunded, districts rely on the basic formula and school levies to make up for inadequate state funding.

 • The Unfunded Cost of Special Education Services by District.
-Data provided by MDE, estimates are updated as of September 2024.
-(TOTAL SP ED AID) includes the state cross-subsidy reduction aid under M.S.
+The estimates are the most recent data for SY25 as of 10-1-25 (TOTAL SP ED AID) includes the state cross-subsidy reduction aid under M.S.
 125A.76, subd 2e